Analytical exploration of the optomechanical attractor diagram and of limit cycles: Limit cycles

 \section{Limit cycles}

 The same mathematical considerations can be applied to the study of limit cycles in \cite{lorch2014laser}.
 An effective equation of motion, in the form of a Fokker-Planck (FP) equation was derived using a general parametrized phase-space quasiprobability distribution, which can be reduced to the P representation, Q (Husimi) representation, or the Wigner function $W$.
 The FP equation in \cite{lorch2014laser} is transformed into polar coordinates, and the focus is on the time evolution of the oscillator amplitude $r$ by integrating out the phase variable $\phi$ \footnote{The drift and diffusion coefficients of the Fokker-Planck equation are independent of the phase of the mechanical phase-space variable $\beta$ due to the rotating-wave approximation used in \cite{lorch2014laser}.}.
 This results in a one-dimensional Fokker-Planck equation for the $Q$-function of the mechanical oscillator \beq \dot Q(r)=-\partial_r \mu(r) Q(r)+\partial_r^2 D(r) Q(r)\ , \eeq where $\mu (r)$ and $D(r)$ are the drift and diffusion coefficients.
+All this is explained in more detail in Appendix A, summarizing the basic formalism developed in \cite{lorch2014laser}.
 It is worth mentioning that, while in the main text in \cite{lorch2014laser} the case of the $Q$-function was considered, the more general parametrized phase-space quasiprobability distribution was presented as well and the drift coefficient mantains the same form regardless of the initial quasiprobability distribution used to describe the system's density operator.
-However, the diffusion coefficient is specific to the phase-space distribution \cite{lorch2014laser}, but it is equally amenable to our Bessel summation formulas, as we show below for the case of the Wigner function.
+However, the expression for the diffusion coefficient depends on the phase-space distribution.
+This can be seen in the expression given for the case when the phase-space distribution is the Wigner function \cite{lorch2014laser}.
+This more complex expression for the diffusion coefficient can also be fully evaluated using Bessel summation formulas, as we demonstrate explicitly below for diffusion corresponding to the Wigner function.